CruxConnect/crux-docs/_billing/get_billing_transaction_details.md

   {: title="Response" }

 ---
 Get the Billing Transaction Details for a specific transaction on your account.
 The response includes details on the particular transaction_id you provide.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Response Parameters: